actions/setup-node/README.md

 more specific versions: `10.15`, `14.2.0`, `16.3.0`
 nvm lts syntax: `lts/erbium`, `lts/fermium`, `lts/*`

-## Caching packages dependencies
+## Caching global packages data

 The action has a built-in functionality for caching and restoring dependencies.
-It uses [actions/cache](https://github.com/actions/cache) under the hood for caching dependencies but requires less configuration settings.
+It uses [actions/cache](https://github.com/actions/cache) under the hood for caching global packages data but requires less configuration settings.
 Supported package managers are `npm`, `yarn`, `pnpm` (v6.10+).
 The `cache` input is optional, and caching is turned off by default.

 The action defaults to search for the dependency file (`package-lock.json` or `yarn.lock`) in the repository root, and uses its hash as a part of the cache key.
 Use `cache-dependency-path` for cases when multiple dependency files are used, or they are located in different subdirectories.

+**Note:** The action does not cache `node_modules`

 See the examples of using cache for `yarn` / `pnpm` and  `cache-dependency-path` input in the [Advanced usage](docs/advanced-usage.md#caching-packages-dependencies) guide.